 Is Biomass Really Renewable?

-Biomass, a renewable energy source derived from organic matter such as wood, crop waste, or garbage, makes up 50% of all U.S. renewable energy.
-Ninety percent of all existing biomass power plants use wood residue and there are currently 115 power plants in development that will burn biomass to generate electricity.
+Biomass, a renewable energy source derived from organic matter such as wood, crop waste, or garbage, makes up 4.8 percent of total U.S. energy consumption and about 12 percent of all U.S. renewable energy.
+Wood is the largest biomass energy source.
+In the U.S., there are currently 227 biomass plants operating.
+In the U.K., 35 are operating, 15 are under construction and 17 have been proposed.
 But just how renewable is biomass energy?

-There are several ways to produce energy from biomass including burning biomass to generate heat or run steam turbines that produce electricity, turning feedstocks into liquid biofuels, and harvesting gas from landfills or anaerobic digesters.
-Biomass can consist of sawdust from lumbermills, logging byproducts, construction or organic municipal waste, energy crops (switchgrass), crop residue, and even chicken litter, but most biomass comes from bark, sawdust and woody residue from the logging and paper industries.
+There are several ways to produce energy from biomass, including burning biomass to generate heat or run steam turbines that produce electricity, burning biomass to produce heat in thermal systems (when combined with electricity generation, it’s called “combined heat and power”), turning feedstocks into liquid biofuels, and harvesting gas from landfills or anaerobic digesters.
+Biomass can consist of wood from forests and logging residues, sawdust from lumbermills, construction or organic municipal waste, energy crops (switchgrass), crop residue, and even chicken litter.
 Since the rapid expansion of biomass energy today relies largely on wood from forests, we’ll focus here on energy produced by the combustion of biomass from forest wood and woody residue.

-The U.S. Forest Service states that utilizing woody biomass is an “opportunity we cannot afford to waste.”
-The Forest Service says thinning out small-diameter or dead trees from overcrowded forests, and harvesting the byproducts of forest management such as limbs, treetops, needles, leaves, etc. improves the health of the trees that remain in the forest and helps reduce the incidence of wildfires.
-Biomass creates new jobs and supports local economies by providing new markets for farmers and forest owners.
+Biomass advocates maintain that thinning out small-diameter or dead trees from overcrowded forests, and harvesting the byproducts of forest management such as limbs, treetops, needles, leaves, etc. improves the health of the trees that remain in the forest and helps reduce the incidence of wildfires.
+Biomass creates jobs and supports local economies by providing new markets for farmers and forest owners.
 It can also lessen our dependence on fossil fuels, and under certain conditions, can reduce greenhouse gas emissions.

-Biomass is considered a renewable energy source because the carbon in biomass is regarded as part of the natural carbon cycle: trees take in carbon dioxide from the atmosphere and convert it into biomass and when they die, it is released back into the atmosphere.
+Biomass is considered a renewable energy source because its inherent energy comes from the sun and because it can regrow in a relatively short time.
+Trees take in carbon dioxide from the atmosphere and convert it into biomass and when they die, it is released back into the atmosphere.
 Whether trees are burned or whether they decompose naturally, they release the same amount of carbon dioxide into the atmosphere.
-The idea is that if trees harvested as biomass are replanted as fast as the wood is burned, new trees take up the carbon produced by the combustion, the carbon cycle theoretically remains in balance, and no extra carbon is added to the atmospheric balance sheet—so biomass is considered “carbon neutral.”
-Since nothing offsets the CO2 that fossil fuel burning produces, replacing fossil fuels with biomass supposedly results in reduced carbon emissions.
+The idea is that if trees harvested as biomass are replanted as fast as the wood is burned, new trees take up the carbon produced by the combustion, the carbon cycle theoretically remains in balance, and no extra carbon is added to the atmospheric balance sheet—so biomass is arguably considered “carbon neutral.”
+Since nothing offsets the CO2 that fossil fuel burning produces, replacing fossil fuels with biomass theoretically results in reduced carbon emissions.

-How will this increase in biomass burning impact climate change, our health, and the environment?
-Regardless of their size, biomass-burning power plants actually produce more global warming CO2 than fossil fuel plants: 150% the CO2 of coal, and 300 to 400% the CO2 of natural gas, per unit of energy produced.
-In addition, burning wood biomass emits as much if not more air pollution than burning fossil fuels (including coal), i.e. particulate matter, nitrogen oxides, carbon monoxide, sulfur dioxide, lead, mercury, and other hazardous air pollutants, which can cause cancer or reproductive effects.
+How is this increase in biomass burning impacting climate change, our health, and the environment?
+Today’s biomass-burning power plants actually produce more global warming CO2 than fossil fuel plants: 65 percent more CO2 per megawatt hour than modern coal plants and 285 percent more CO2 than natural gas combined cycle plants (which use both a gas and steam turbine together).
+In addition, burning wood biomass emits as much, if not more, air pollution than burning fossil fuels—particulate matter, nitrogen oxides, carbon monoxide, sulfur dioxide, lead, mercury, and other hazardous air pollutants—which can cause cancer or reproductive effects.
 The air pollution from biomass facilities, which the American Heart Association and the American Lung Association have called a danger to public health, produces respiratory illnesses, heart disease, cancer, and developmental delays in children.

-Harvesting limbs, leaves and plant parts, which normally recycle nutrients back into the soil as they decay, may diminish soil fertility and hasten erosion.
-Heavy machinery used for Iogging compacts soil and increases runoff, which can affect water quality.
-Removing woody residue and plant material from the forest will also impact wildlife habitats on the forest floor.
-In addition, the effort to produce large amounts of biomass quickly may encourage the planting of short rotation woody crops, some of which are invasive species (giant reed, castor oil bush); this could cause serious environmental damage to native ecosystems.
+Harvesting and removing limbs, leaves and plant parts from forests, which would normally recycle nutrients back into the soil as they decay, can diminish soil fertility and hasten erosion.
+Heavy machinery used for Iogging compacts soil and increases runoff, which may affect water quality.
+Removing vegetation from the ground also impacts wildlife habitats on the forest floor.

-Most importantly, state, federal, and international regulations need to clearly distinguish between the types of biomass energy that are beneficial and those that are detrimental.
+As the thinking about biomass continues to evolve, state, federal, and international regulations need to clearly distinguish between the types of biomass energy that are beneficial and those that are detrimental.
 Treating all biomass, regardless of its source, as carbon neutral, could lead to increased greenhouse gas emissions at home and around the world.
-In their letter to Congress, the scientists said, the “globally improper accounting of bioenergy could lead to large-scale clearing of the world’s forests… any legal measure to reduce greenhouse gas emissions must include a system to differentiate emissions from bioenergy based on the source of the biomass.”
+As the scientists said in their 2010 letter to Congress, the “globally improper accounting of bioenergy could lead to large-scale clearing of the world’s forests… any legal measure to reduce greenhouse gas emissions must include a system to differentiate emissions from bioenergy based on the source of the biomass.”